rtlabs-com/p-net/doc/prepare_raspberrypi.rst

 | 10  | UART0_RXD | TX                  | Green                 |
 +-----+-----------+---------------------+-----------------------+

-Use a communication program with a baudrate of 115200.
+Use a communication program with a baud rate of 115200.

 Before connecting the serial cable to your Raspberry Pi you can verify the functionality of the cable by connecting the USB connector to your Laptop,